There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

-Renbjör’s collection of three color images, in which you also can find Norway's oldest existing color print from 1907, is rated as one of the five most important collections of it's kind in the world, the museum being the only institution in the world having the complete work flow, from negative to finished print, of the three color photography process.
+Renbjør's collection of three color images, in which you also find Norway's oldest existing color print from 1907, is rated as one of the five most important collections of it's kind in the world.
+The museum is the only institution in the world to have the complete work flow of the three-colour photography process, from negative to finished print.

 Permanent exhibition: The Renbjør room - about the chemist Harald Renbjør - pioneer in colour photography.